GioF71/librespot-docker/README.md

 ```

 Of course, you might simply want run the Spotify binary client or the web player instead of this ervice, but this alternative will allow you to control the player on your desktop system from e.g. a smartphone or any Spotify client.
 And it will consume significantly less resources.

+### Credentials file

+Credentials can be stored on a separate file and mounted as `/user/config/credentials.txt`.
+The format is the same as the standard `.env` file.
+By defaults, `SPOTIFY_USERNAME` and `SPOTIFY_PASSWORD` entries found in this file have the priority against the corresponent environment variables, unless you set the variable `PARAMETER_PRIORITY` to `env`.

 ## Known issues